Writing Center Conferences

 Writers should please bring two printed copies of their draft (if they have one) and assignment prompt (if they wish to discuss it) to each conference.

-In addition to in-person conferences, the Connors Writing Center will be offering virtual appointments online, available to any UNH student who is not part of the COVID testing program or for commuters who can't make it to campus.
-These online sessions are synchronous (real-time) appointments designed to help students have one-on-one conversations about their writing at any stage of the process.
+The CWC offers both in-person and virtual appointments, available to any current UNH student.
+The online sessions are synchronous (real-time) appointments designed to help students have one-on-one conversations about their writing at any stage of the process, mirroring what we do during in-person conferences.
 Schedule an appointment any time during the semester.

 Please view the video tutorial on how to join and conduct virtual conferences online.